CubeSuite/WinUiTemplate/README.md

 #### CustomTitleBar

 Modify this view to adjust the content in the title bar.
 By default, it contains a button to toggle between light and dark mode, a label displaying `IProgramData.ProgramName` and a label displaying the application's version.
-The current version is extracted from the Assembly, so update it there to update the label.
+The current version is extracted from the Assembly Version of the .Core project, so update it there to update the label.
 When `EasyLanguageSwitching` is enabled in `IProgramData` or `IUserSettings`, a button for switching language will appear next to the Toggle Theme button.

 #### MessageView